 Composer-Curator supports outstanding projects across the UK that are curated and produced by composers and music-creators.
 These are centred on live (when possible) and digital performances, events, festivals and installations which celebrate any form of experimental new sound and music.

-Here, we chat to our new friends and partners Sunderland Culture, to offer an overview of what Composer-Curator 2021 in Sunderland might look like.
+Here, we chat to our friends and partners Sunderland Culture, to offer an overview of what Composer-Curator 2021 in Sunderland looks like.

 Sunderland Culture said: “We are delighted to be partnering with Sound and Music and Hull’s Back to Ours on a new round of the Composer-Curator programme for regional musicians to curate new music projects.
 Sunderland has a rich music history, producing household names such as Bryan Ferry, Dave Stewart of The Eurythmics and Emile Sande and enjoys a particularly vibrant indie scene including such bands as Field Music, The Futureheads, Frankie and the Heartstrings and Nadine Shah.

 The city has several small venues supporting grass roots music development like Pop Recs and Independent and encourages emerging musicians with We Make Culture’s Young Musician’s Project.
-However, it has lacked a large enough venue able to attract well known touring artists, causing local audiences to travel to other north east cities to see their favourite musicians.
+However, until recently it has lacked a high quality, mid-scale venue able to attract touring artists, causing local audiences to regularly travel to other north-east cities to see their favourite musicians.
+This is changing with the opening of The Fire Station’s state-of-the-art auditorium – Sunderland’s first mid-scale, multi-purpose venue which launched in December 2021, delighting audiences and to widespread acclaim.

-This is all set to change when we open The Fire Station’s auditorium, Sunderland’s first mid-scale, multi-purpose venue, later this year.
-Aiming to attract over 100,000 people each year to enjoy a vibrant and packed programme of music, theatre, dance, comedy and spoken word, we expect to present the Composer-Curator projects in our new venue to showcase the fabulous talent we have in our region.”
+The Fire Station is operated by Sunderland Culture on behalf of Sunderland Music, Arts and Culture (MAC) Trust.
+Aiming to attract over 100,000 people each year to enjoy a vibrant and packed programme of music, theatre, dance, comedy and spoken word, we will present the Composer-Curator projects in our new venue to showcase the fabulous talent we have in our region.”

 Thank you to our funders